Netrinix-Solutions/XE-Finder/README.md

 ## 🧠 Overview

-**XE-Finder** is a professional web reconnaissance suite developed by [Netrindx Solutions](https://netrinix.com).
+**XE-Finder** is a professional web reconnaissance suite developed by [Netrinix Solutions](https://netrinix.com).
 Designed for penetration testers and researchers, this modular tool performs deep analysis of target domains to uncover **vulnerabilities, subdomains, sensitive files, JavaScript endpoints**, and more.

 > 📌 Ideal for: Bug hunters · Security auditors · Red teamers